Which statement describes a chemical property of iron? | Study Prep in Pearson+

 Understand the difference between physical and chemical properties: Physical properties can be observed or measured without changing the substance's identity, while chemical properties describe a substance's ability to undergo chemical changes and form new substances.

-Identify the given statements and classify them: "Iron is malleable and can be shaped into sheets," "Iron is a solid at room temperature," and "Iron has a metallic luster" are physical properties because they describe appearance or physical behavior without changing iron's chemical identity.
+- 'Iron is a solid at room temperature' describes a physical state, so it is a physical property.

-Recognize that the statement "Iron reacts with oxygen to form rust" describes a chemical property because it involves iron undergoing a chemical reaction to form a new substance (rust), indicating its reactivity with oxygen.
+- 'Iron can be magnetized' relates to magnetic behavior, which is a physical property.

-Recall that chemical properties often involve reactivity, flammability, acidity, or the ability to oxidize, which are all about how a substance changes chemically.
+- 'Iron reacts with oxygen to form rust' describes a chemical reaction where iron changes into a new substance (rust), so this is a chemical property.

-Conclude that the correct description of a chemical property of iron is its ability to react with oxygen to form rust, as this involves a chemical change.
+- 'Iron has a metallic luster' describes appearance, which is a physical property.

 Watch next